bossm747/bolt.new-any-llm/CONTRIBUTING.md

-# Contributing to Bolt.new Fork
+# Contributing to Pa8ee Fork

-First off, thank you for considering contributing to Bolt.new!
+First off, thank you for considering contributing to Pa8ee!
 This fork aims to expand the capabilities of the original project by integrating multiple LLM providers and enhancing functionality.
-Every contribution helps make Bolt.new a better tool for developers worldwide.
+Every contribution helps make Pa8ee a better tool for developers worldwide.

 ## 📋 Table of Contents
 - [Code of Conduct](#code-of-conduct)